본문 바로가기

 The Premium Residency is a visa issued by the Saudi government to high-income professionals such as doctors, engineers, and investors.

-Although there has been no official announcement about the store expanding its alcohol sales, it has been frequently observed that customers who heard about it by word of mouth form long lines at the entrance.
+Although there has been no official announcement about the store expanding its alcohol sales, it has been frequently observed that customers who heard about it through word of mouth form long lines at the entrance.

 There are no signs indicating alcohol sales on the store’s exterior, mobile phones and cameras are not allowed inside, and identity checks to confirm eligibility for entry are conducted very thoroughly.

-Except for diplomats and foreigners with Premium Residency, Saudi citizens and ordinary foreigners are still not allowed to purchase alcohol in Saudi Arabia.
+Aside from diplomats and foreigners with Premium Residency, Saudi citizens and ordinary foreigners are still not allowed to purchase alcohol in Saudi Arabia.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.